Ivanna1215/todos_test_framework/README.md

 4. After the Cypress Test Runner application loads, you can select some or all test specs to be executed.

 ### Running headless cypress that generates reports
-1. Modify the cypress.config.js file to use 'https://allo.ua/' as the baseUrl
+1. Modify the cypress.config.js file to use 'https://todomvc.com/examples/react/#/ ' as the baseUrl
 2. Execute cypress automated tests in headless mode:

      `npm run cy:run`

+3. After tests have finished, you can find the report generated in the cypress/reports folder e.g. cypress/reports/html/index.html

 ### Useful Information: